jaspector

 Permits are required for new construction, modifications, and other building-related activities under the Virginia Uniform Statewide Building Code.
 The county application covers manufactured homes, modular homes, additions and remodels, new site-built homes, and trade subpermits.
 Virginia USBC Section 108.1 additionally requires permits before most structural, demolition, electrical, plumbing, mechanical, fuel-gas, fire-protection, change-of-occupancy, and certain asbestos-related work.

-Typical processing time is The county states it needs two weeks to review required plans.
+Building permit processing times in unincorporated Smyth County, VA typically run The county states it needs two weeks to review required plans.
 Projects not requiring plans may be processed more quickly..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Smyth County, VA.
 The following work is generally exempt: One-story detached sheds, playhouses, or similar structures up to 256 square feet (Virginia Construction Code Section 108.2); Fences, unless used for pedestrian safety or as a pool barrier; Retaining walls supporting less than 3 feet of unbalanced fill, subject to code conditions; Small pools not over 150 square feet and less than 24 inches deep; Flagpoles 30 feet or less; Ordinary repairs such as certain same-size residential window and door replacements, fixture replacement without piping changes, certain wiring-device replacements, limited roofing or siding replacement, cabinetry, trim, paint, and floor finishes.
 Note: No Smyth County-specific exempt-work list was published on the county site; these exemptions follow Virginia Construction Code Section 108.2.
 Virginia code allows the building official to require permits for otherwise exempt items in a special flood hazard area or designated historic district.
 Confirm with the Smyth County Building and Zoning Department before proceeding.
+When in doubt, confirm with the local building department before starting work.